chriscross0/go-restcountries/README.md

 - All - get all countries
 - Name - search countries by name, including the option of an exact or partial match
 - Capital - search countries by capital city.
 Uses a partial match.
+- Currency - search countries by currency code.
+Uses an exact match.

 ## Usage